Jaeiya/node-ts-template/README.md

 ## Code Style Guidelines

 ESLint takes care of 99% of the code style requirements, but there are some things that I enforce for my own projects.
-The [code_style](/docs/code_style.md)is a supplement to existing ESLint defaults.
+The [code_style](/docs/code_style.md) is a supplement to existing ESLint defaults.
 Feel free to ignore or adopt at your leisure.

 ## Opinionated Folder Structure